Dimitris Vakrinos

-Dimitris Vakrinos (Greek: Δημήτρης Βακρινός; 1962 – May 12, 1997) was a Greek taxi driver and serial killer, who confessed to the murder of five people for minor quarrels and the attempted murders of seven others between 1987 and 1996.
+Dimitris Vakrinos (Greek: Δημήτρης Βακρινός; 1962 – 12 May 1997) was a Greek taxi driver and serial killer, who confessed to the murder of five people for minor quarrels and the attempted murders of seven others between 1987 and 1996.

 He was arrested in April 1997, and was jailed in the Korydallos Prison.
-On May 12, 1997, Vakrinos was found hanging by the neck from shoelaces tied to a shower head in the showers of the prison ward.
+On 12 May 1997, Vakrinos was found hanging by the neck from shoelaces tied to a shower head in the showers of the prison ward.

 Early life

-Dimitris Vakrinos grew up in the provincial environment of a small village, the second son of the poor five-member family of Panagiotis (who had the nicknamed 'Vrouvas' because of his alcohol problems) and Georgia Vakrinou.
+Dimitris Vakrinos grew up in the provincial environment of a small village, the second son of the poor five-member family of Panagiotis (who was nicknamed 'Vrouvas' because of his alcohol problems) and Georgia Vakrinou.
 His parents were farmers, while he was a moderate student.
 According to testimonies from fellow villagers, Vakrinos was not very social.
 His father often abused him, especially while under the influence of alcohol.
 In 1975, at the age of 13, Vakrinos found himself in Athens, where he was a guest in the house of a friendly family and worked in a tavern in Hassia.
 He then trained as a welder at a technical school and was hired at the Elefsis Shipyard, where he worked until 1992.
 Then he began work as a taxi driver.